-We find that, in gcc, many unused instruction cache misses also miss in the L2 cache and evict useful L2 cache lines.
-Since L2 cache miss latency is very high, these unused wrong-path misses decrease performance significantly.
 In contrast, in crafty, which also has a large number of unused wrong-path instruction cache misses, most of these misses are satisfied in the L2 cache.
 Therefore, these misses do not evict useful lines from the L2, they only cause pollution in the instruction cache.
-That's why the IPC of crafty is not significantly reduced due to unused wrong-path references, as was shown in Fig. 3.
-Unused wrong-path instruction cache misses do not cause significant pollution in perlbmk, as we show in Section 5.3.
+That's why the IPC of crafty is not significantly reduced due to unused wrong-path references, as was shown in Figure 4.
+Unused wrong-path instruction cache misses do not cause significant pollution in perlbmk, as we show in section 4.3.
 The prefetching benefit of used wrong-path instruction cache misses outweighs the pollution caused by unused ones in vortex.
-Hence, the performance increase in these two benchmarks.
+Hence the performance increase in these two benchmarks.

-Fig. 12.
+Figure 11.
 Number of instruction cache misses for the baseline (leftmost bars) and a model that does not execute wrong-path references (rightmost bars).

-5.3 Understanding the Pollution Effects
+4.3.
+Understanding the Pollution Effects

 In order to understand the performance impact of cache pollution caused by wrong-path references, we eliminate wrong-path pollution from the three caches.
-We hypothesize that pollution caused by wrong-path references in the first-level instruction and data caches would be less detrimental to performance than pollution in the L2 cache due to the very high miss penalty of the L2 cache.
-We evaluate four different idealized models to test this hypothesis: three models in which wrong-path requests do not cause pollution in I-cache, D-cache, and L2 cache, respectively, and a model in which wrong-path requests do not cause pollution in any of the caches.
-10 We model "no pollution" by storing lines fetched by wrong-path references in a separate buffer rather than the respective cache and moving those lines to the respective cache only when they are used by a correct-path request.
+We hypothesize that pollution caused by wrong-path references in the first-level instruction and data caches would be less detrimental to performance than pollution in the L2 cache, due to the very high miss penalty of the L2 cache.
+We evaluate four different idealized models to test this hypothesis: three models in which wrong-path requests do not cause pollution in I-cache, D-cache, and L2 cache, respectively; and a model in which wrong-path requests do not cause pollution in any of the caches8.
+We model "no pollution" by storing lines fetched by wrong-path references in a separate buffer rather than the respective cache and moving those lines to the respective cache only when they are used by a correct-path request.
 These models are idealized because a real processor does not know whether or not a reference is a wrong-path reference until the mispredicted branch is resolved.

-Fig. 13 shows the IPC improvement over baseline of these four idealized models.
+Figure 12 shows the IPC improvement over baseline of these four idealized models.
 Eliminating the pollution caused by wrong-path references from the first-level instruction and data caches does not affect performance except in crafty and vortex.
-In contrast, eliminating the pollution in the L2 cache increases performance for half of the benchmarks, including gcc and vpr, where wrong-path references are detrimental to overall performance.
-In gcc, eliminating L2 cache pollution increases the baseline performance by 10 percent and, thus, makes wrong-path references beneficial for overall performance.
-In mcf and parser, eliminating L2 cache pollution increases IPC by 6 percent and 4.5 percent, respectively, further increasing the usefulness of wrong-path references in these benchmarks.
+In contrast, eliminating the pollution in the L2 cache increases performance for half of the benchmarks, including gcc and vpr where wrong-path references are detrimental for overall performance.
+In gcc, eliminating L2 cache pollution increases the baseline performance by 10% and thus makes wrong-path references beneficial for overall performance.
+In mcf and parser, eliminating L2 cache pollution increases IPC by 6% and 4.5% respectively, further increasing the usefulness of wrong-path references in these benchmarks.